-This is the most commonly used form of asbestos and can be found today in roofs, ceilings, walls and floors of homes and businesses.
-Chrysotile asbestos also was used in automobile brake linings, pipe insulation, gaskets and boiler seals.
-Although it is more prevalent, some studies show it takes more exposure to chrysotile than other types of asbestos to develop related diseases.Learn More About Chrysotile Asbestos
+Chrysotile (white asbestos) is the most commonly used form of asbestos.
+It can be found today in the roofs, ceilings, walls and floors of homes and businesses.
+Manufacturers also used chrysotile asbestos in automobile brake linings, gaskets and boiler seals, and insulation for pipes, ducts and appliances.

-This classification was adopted by the U.S. Environmental Protection Agency (EPA) in 1976.
-The TSCA granted the EPA permission to regulate these six types of asbestos, and they have since been banned in 52 countries.
+The AHERA granted the U.S. Environmental Protection Agency (EPA) permission to regulate these six types of asbestos 1986, and more than 50 countries have banned them completely.

 While some types of asbestos may be more hazardous than others, all are dangerous.
 Leading health agencies, including the U.S. Department of Health and Human Services, the EPA and the International Agency for Research on Cancer, classify all types of asbestos as cancer-causing substances.

 All the identified forms of asbestos can cause asbestosis, malignant mesothelioma, lung cancer, ovarian cancer, laryngeal cancer and other serious diseases.

 Some agencies, such as the Health Protection Agency in the U.K., claim amphibole varieties of asbestos are the most dangerous forms.
 The EPA has abandoned projects aiming to identify which asbestos fiber types are the most toxic, because the overall regulation of asbestos and asbestiform minerals is a more pressing priority.

 - Serpentine asbestos has curly fibers made up of sheets of crystals.
 The single type of asbestos from the serpentine family, chrysotile, has historically accounted for more than 95% of all asbestos used around the world.